cep21/gotemplate/README.md

 Codecov usually recommends downloading and executing a shell command from an unversioned URL.
 To mitigate issues around this, I instead download directly from
 [a SHA1 version](https://raw.githubusercontent.com/codecov/codecov-bash/1044b7a243e0ea0c05ed43c2acd8b7bb7cef340c/codecov).

+If you're generating artifacts like coverage profiles, you'll want to add them to your [.gitignore](./.gitignore) file as well.

 ## Go modules